lovanno/ecom-LuVar-Vanilla/README.md

-**⚖️What's the most technically challenging part of this project and why?**
+**⚖️What's the most technically challenging part of this project and why?⚖️**

 &emsp; &emsp;Design was the most challenging aspect of the entire project.
 I didn’t realize this until I started making the cart calculator and had trouble integrating data from modals.
 I realized this when was able to finish responsive design faster in certain sections.